Mortimer333/Tab_JF/HOWTOSYNTAX.md

   }
 }
 ```
-`sets` created here will be added to all `subsets` you have created but won't overwrite them.
+All `sets` created there will be added to all `subsets` you have created but won't overwrite them.
 So you can still define `space landmark` which would have special `triggers` and it won't get overwritten.